Halloween Thrills and Chills in CityPASS Cities

 There are parades and then there are gatherings that challenge the barriers of expression.
 The Village Halloween Parade in Manhattan is one such event where a huge lineup of costumed New Yorkers, puppets, 53 bands, dancers and artists will put on a dazzling feast for the eyes.
 Last year’s was cancelled due to Hurricane Sandy, so people are busting at the seams to get their marching fannies moving for the event’s 40th anniversary.

 On Thursday, October 31, at 7 p.m., come watch or march.
 All you have to do to participate is show up, IN COSTUME, and party the night away.
 The costumed participant lineup is on 6th Avenue South of Spring Street and North of Canal between 6:30 p.m. and 8:30 p.m.
-To watch, hang out on 6th Avenue from Spring Street to 16th Street between 7:00 p.m. and 10:30 p.m.
+To watch, visit your favorite NYC attractions and then hang out on 6th Avenue from Spring Street to 16th Street between 7:00 p.m. and 10:30 p.m.

 Salem is just a 40-minute drive northeast, but the spirits in this bewitched town will stay with you longer.
 On Halloween night, the Terror at The Village takes you through the woods and into a 100-year old house for the fright of your life.
 In fact, the entire town seems to focus on the holiday with a huge menu of horrible helpings, including The Salem Witches’ Magic Circle.